-- Help youth (and caregivers) to be 'their own best therapist' - Be Collaborative - Provide a Rationale/ Psychoeducation about the... what, when, where, how & why of youth services - Discuss the benefits (short- and long-term benefits) for people who cope in stable, resilient, prosocial ways - Educate about Resilience Protective Factors.
+- \Help youth (and caregivers) to be 'their own best therapist' - \Be Collaborative - \Provide a Rationale/ Psychoeducation about the... what, when, where, how & why of youth services - \Discuss the benefits (short- and long-term benefits) for people who cope in stable, resilient, prosocial ways - \Educate about Protective Factors linked to Resilience.
 Utilize the RPFC (Resilience Protective Factor Checklist) to enhance youth and caregiver's knowledge about resilience (Powell, 2015, Chap 5 and p.
-179-181)
+179-181; Powell et al, 2021).